What are the practice areas of estate planning attorneys?

 When someone passes away, probate (assuming they left a will) and estate administration are typically used to wrap up the deceased’s financial affairs.
 Moreover, in

-A group of national experts drafted and reviewed a set of model laws known as the Uniform Probate Code (UPC).
-UPC state specifically covers Trusts,
+A group of national experts drafted and reviewed a set of model laws known as the Uniform Probate Code (also known as the UPC).
+Wills,